About Servorian

 The goal

 Not software with more features.
-Software that works with your business.
+Software that works with your salon or clinic.

 This is not software being built for the sake of having more features.
-It is software being built to work with your business, not against it.
+It is software being built to work with your salon or clinic, not against it.

 If something matters to the people using the platform, it should have a real path to being built.
 That is the standard we want to hold the product to.